jiwang6/PEX-4-CHWA-WANG/README.md

 the relative file path to a test file (e.g. `../files/test1.txt`).

 #### CLion IDE
-If you choose to run via CLion, it is configured to run
+If you choose to run via CLion, **you will need to reload the CMake Project before running**.
+Otherwise, caching issues will prevent the build from finishing.

+It is configured to run
 ```shell script
 PEX_4_CHWA_WANG.exe ../files/dictionary.txt ../files/test1.txt
 ```